DELTA FESTIVALDELTA FESTIVAL

 Beyond the music, a committed festival

-As every year, you’ll find a dozen or so villages focusing on key themes such as health, living together, art, start-ups and student life.
-The Delta is also committed to combating sexist and sexual violence, an essential issue at the heart of a Festival, with an enlarged safe zone, a Delta safe brigade and a partnership with the Sorority app, to be downloaded without moderation.
+At the heart of the festival, as every year, you’ll find Le Monde des Possibles, France’s biggest youth forum.
+It’s a dozen or so villages focusing on major themes such as health, living together, the arts, start-ups and student life.
+The Delta is also committed to combating sexist and sexual violence, an essential issue at the heart of a Festival, with an enlarged safe zone, a Delta safe brigade and a partnership with the Sorority application, which can be downloaded without moderation.